Sieep-Coding/sieep-coding.github.io/src/pages/posts/tinkering-with-the-site.md

 It's a tiny inline chart showing how many posts I've written per month, which sounds like a minor thing, but I like it a lot.
 It's a quiet way of holding myself accountable.
 If the line goes flat for a few months, that's on me.

 The homepage version is subtle, just a little line next to the post count.
 The one on the Posts page is bigger and more prominent, with a filled area under the line and hover tooltips so you can see exactly how many posts I put out in a given month.
-Both are just inline SVGs generated from the frontmatter dates on my `.md` files, no charting library needed.
+Both are just inline SVGs generated from the frontmatter dates on my `.md` files.

 ## The Footer Bug

 This one was dumber than I'd like to admit.

 The footer's bottom bar (copyright, Privacy, License & Terms, etc.) was wrapping onto two lines on mobile, which bugged me every time I looked at the site on my phone.
 My first attempt was to force it onto one line with `flex-nowrap` and horizontal scrolling.
 That was a mistake.
-Instead of scrolling nicely, the content just got clipped off-screen with no visible scrollbar.
+Instead of scrolling nicely, the content just got clipped off-screen.
 Genuinely worse than the two-line version.

 The actual fix was simpler than forcing anything: shorten the labels on small screens ("License & Terms" becomes "Terms," "Buy me a coffee" becomes "Coffee"), hide the lowest-priority links (looking at you, `/llms.txt` and `/sitemap.xml`) below the `sm` breakpoint, and let everything expand back to full text on larger screens.
-No JavaScript, no scroll hijacking, just responsive Tailwind classes doing what they're supposed to do.

 Sometimes the fix isn't "make the container smarter," it's "have less stuff in the container."